qguv/keyhole-peg/README.md

 ![3d render of object](https://qguv.github.io/keyhole-peg/img/keyhole-peg.png)

-Peg to hold an object with a small mounting hole (e.g. the TL-SG108E network switch) using a screw with a larger head.
+Customizable, 3d-printable model for a peg to hold an object with a small mounting hole (e.g. the TL-SG108E network switch) using a screw with a larger head.

 ## building